 1. Underestimate the setup time

-While you can set up everything in 5 mins if you are a pro, better to have at least half an hour that will allow you to check that everything works fine.
+While you can set up everything in 5 mins if you are a pro, better to have at least half an hour that will allow you to check that everything works fine.2.
+Audio problems

 Ask a friend to join your demo conference room and check that he can hear you well.
 It might be worth it to invest in a microphone, so that remote learners can actually hear your lecture.
-Watch out for echo - ensure that there is only one device that is capturing your voice and the speaker audio is not affecting it.
+Watch out for echo - ensure that there is only one device that is capturing your voice and the speaker audio is not affecting it.3.
+Internet connection

 You should have a stable internet connection to host a hybrid class.
-Otherwise frequent freezes will distract your remote learners.
+Otherwise frequent freezes will distract your remote learners.4.
+Relying on batteries

 It's a good idea to plug in all the devices that you will be using so that they don't run out of battery in the middle of your lecture.